 Supplements containing Cranberry extract are widely available and are the go-to solutions for managing Urinary Tract Infections.
 However, to be effective, standardisation of the concentration of proanthocyanidins (PACs) in the cranberry extract is essential.
 Standardisation guarantees the quantity of the active part of the ingredient: in this case the PAC’s.

-The Activa Solution to support the urinary sphere and prevent UTI recurrences
+The Activa Solution supports the urinary sphere and prevent UTI recurrences

 Laboratoires Activa Chrono Elimination is designed to target specifically urinary infection with a dosage of 100mg of PAC.
 Combined with herbal extracts known for their antiseptic, anti-inflammatory, and antibacterial properties, it is the perfect combination for the quick action and fast relief of UTI.